ignorantimt/Abaqus_subroutines/README.md

 - UMAT froIsotropic hardening mises placticity.for

-I will test subroutines one by one in the future and write brief reports here.
+I will test them one by one in the future and write brief reports here.